marcelkohl/dbex/README.md

 # dbex
-database explorer plugin for atom ide
+A hackable database explorer for Atom Editor

 ## TODO
 - time spend on query looks not right.